sayan1999/Cricket-Score-Update-Whatsappbot/README.md

 # cricket-score-whatsappbot

- An application bot to update you with cricket scores with customizable configuration and preferences.
+ An application bot to update you with cricket scores in whatsapp with customizable configuration and preferences.

  **Sign up and get your keys from cricapi.com and twilio.com.
 Clone this code and run it to push updates of upcoming amd ongoing matches to your fav whatsapp account.**